rhyannonjoy/pawfinder-service/docs/overview/authentication-guide.md

 #### Missing authentication

-A write operation attempt without an authentication header returns a `401 Unauthorized` response:
+A write operation attempt without an API token returns a `401 Unauthorized` response:

 ```json